POST /workflow/runs/¶

 (This example is formatted for readability in a narrow page layout.)

-The following example shows how to use cURL to send a request to the POST /workflow/runs endpoint to run a courier group.
+The following example shows how to use cURL to send a request to the POST /workflow/runs/ endpoint to run an orchestration.

 curl --request POST \